devadvance/devadvance.github.io/_posts/2020-07-07-Using-a-mirrorless-camera-or-DSLR-for-video-conferencing.md

 [Click here to go to all posts](/posts/). *Also published on [Medium](https://medium.com/@mattjoseph/using-a-mirrorless-camera-or-dslr-for-video-conferencing-749315e2916b){:target="_blank"}{:rel="noopener"}*

-Photography has been a passion of mine for many years and I’ve begun dabbling in video over the last 18 months as well.
-Thus, it’s likely no surprise that one of my first reactions when starting to regularly work from home was “how can I use my existing gear for video conferencing?”
+Photography has been a passion of mine for many years and I've begun dabbling in video over the last 18 months as well.
+Thus, it's likely no surprise that one of my first reactions when starting to regularly work from home was "how can I use my existing gear for video conferencing?"

 I am, by far, not the first person to do this, but I also approached it with a specific goal: I wanted any new camera gear or knowledge to be useful for more than video conferencing.
-To borrow language from the culinary world, I don’t recommend folks get “[unitaskers](https://www.npr.org/sections/thesalt/2015/12/23/460833325/the-unitasker-kitchen-gadgets-alton-brown-loves-to-loathe){:target="_blank"}{:rel="noopener"}” for video conferencing.
+To borrow language from the culinary world, I don't recommend folks get "[unitaskers](https://www.npr.org/sections/thesalt/2015/12/23/460833325/the-unitasker-kitchen-gadgets-alton-brown-loves-to-loathe){:target="_blank"}{:rel="noopener"}" for video conferencing.

 As a result, keep in mind your passions, budget, and work situation when reading this.
-Let’s get started!
+Let's get started!

 ## Prerequisites

-In general, you’ll need a set of gear that looks like this:
+In general, you'll need a set of gear that looks like this:

 * A supported camera with HDMI or SDI output (depends on your capture device)